Moldedpeanuts/my-javascript-exercises/getTitles/README.md

   }
 ]

 Your job is to write a function that takes the array and returns an array of titles.

+## Solution
+Involves simply implementing map array method, since we want to output an array with the same number of objects with only just their titles.